bharadx07/techtoday/README.md

 ## About

-#### TechToday was Created by Bharadwaj Duggaraju as a Side Project: It is a  Hub for News and Jobs, in a clean UI.
-As of 2022, we have 100+ users, which is amazing!
+TechToday was Created by Bharadwaj Duggaraju as a Side Project: It is a  Hub for News and Jobs, in an easily accessible UI.

 ## Attributions & Sources

 #### TechToday is dependent on two different API's besides its own primary API's.
-Data from these API's are fetched using 'node-fetch'
+Data from these API's are fetched using ```node-fetch```
-1. NYTimes News Feed API: A great source for getting up to date news in many categories
+1. NYTimes News Feed API: A great source for getting up to date news in many categories.
-2. Adzuna Job Search API: An easy way to get jobs in many fields
+2. Adzuna Job Search API: An easy way to get jobs in many fields.

 ## Running Locally on Your Machine